 Keeping Your Eye on Safety

-The risk of eye injury is a concern in the painting profession.
-Painters often deal with paints, solvents, and other chemicals that can cause harm to their eyes.
-Wearing appropriate eye protection, such as safety glasses or goggles, is crucial to prevent injuries and maintain good vision.
+The risk of eye injuries is a significant concern in the painting profession.
+Painters frequently handle paints, solvents, and other chemicals that can harm their eyes.

 Proper Footwork

-Slips, trips, and falls are common accidents that can happen to painters.
-Paint spills, uneven surfaces, and cluttered work areas can increase the risk of such incidents.
-Maintaining a clean and organized work environment, wearing slip-resistant footwear, and using caution when moving around can help prevent these accidents.
+Slips, trips, and falls are common accidents for painters.
+Paint spills, uneven surfaces, and cluttered work areas can increase the likelihood of such incidents.

 Unintended Substance Exposure